 I think it might be difficult to decide which option to choose in some cases.
 For example, the second and third options in Grade 4 are both interesting.
 Also, Medieval and Renaissance Art and Music uses Mark Kistler’s Draw Squad for the second option and an Artistic Pursuits course for the third option—both are great.

 Older grade levels generally use more resources.
 For example, Grade 4 incorporates five inexpensive books for art for the second option.
-Links to all the required resources for art and music are typed out in the print version of the plans and hyperlinked in the ebooks.
+Links to all the required resources for art and music are hyperlinked in the ebooks.
 McCoy has also created Amazon Listmanias for each course with links to products for the level for ease in locating them and ensuring you are getting the right items.
 McCoy appears to have searched for inexpensive options whenever possible so the cost isn’t prohibitive.
 Between links to free resources on the internet and the library, the cost can be kept very reasonable even if you choose the second option each year.
 Adding an Artistic Pursuits course is likely to be the most expensive choice.

 Students in grades one through eight will study about six to eight artists and an equal number of composers each year.
 Lessons should take from one to two hours per week for picture study, art appreciation, and an art activity depending on which option you choose.
 Music lessons should take about 45 minutes per week, although you might replay the selected music a number of times during the week to help your children really become familiar with it.

-Printed lesson plans come in packets of loose pages.
-You will probably want to put these pages inside page protectors and keep them in a binder.
-Then you can add loose art prints, student art work, or other items to the binder in their own page protectors.
-Also, McCoy suggests using dry-eraser markers to make notes on the page protectors or to check off completed activities.
+You will probably want to maintain a binder for each course where can put loose art prints, student artwork, or other items in their own page protectors.
+Also, McCoy suggests using dry-erase markers to make notes on the page protectors or to check off completed activities.

-Harmony Fine Arts also include some notebooking pages in both print and ebook versions for most grade levels.
+Harmony Fine Arts also include some notebooking pages for most grade levels.
 There might be forms for “Artist Study” or “Composer Study”, worksheets related to a particular artist or art style, coloring pages, or a worksheet for reflection on music students have been listening to.

 At high school level the plans change.
 Music plans are offered free online.
 Twelfth grade art appreciation is also offered for free.
 There is a single plan for each level, but you have the option of also using Artistic Pursuits courses (for grades 9 and 10) and First Steps Drawing in Pen & Ink (grade 11) that add development of skills in working with various art media.
 The core plans focus on art appreciation using the spine books and DVD: The Annotated Mona Lisa, The Story of Painting (by Sister Wendy), and Sister Wendy’s Story of Painting DVD—these are used throughout high school.
 Students write a one or two page summary each month regarding their art appreciation studies.
 Art appreciation lessons are intended to take only about one hour per week, but adding a skills course also adds about two hours per week.